Blog

 What is the difference between home health and hospice for cancer patients?

-Home health agencies like BrightStar Care provide skilled nursing, therapy, and personal care to patients who are managing illness, recovering from treatment, or living with chronic conditions — with the goal of maintaining function and quality of life.
+Home health agencies provide skilled nursing, therapy, and personal care to patients managing illness, recovering from treatment, or living with chronic conditions — with the goal of maintaining function and quality of life.
 Hospice care is specialized end-of-life care for patients whose cancer is terminal and who have chosen to focus on comfort rather than curative treatment, typically when a physician has certified a prognosis of six months or less.
-BrightStar Care of Burleson can provide home care support throughout all stages of a cancer journey, and when a patient transitions to hospice, we can continue to provide personal care and companionship services that complement what the hospice team provides.
+Our team can provide home care support throughout all stages of a cancer journey.
+When a patient transitions to hospice, we can continue providing personal care and companionship services that complement what the hospice team offers.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.